-The building has significantly changed over time; in the 1970s a basement was added to provide a kitchen, toilets and store room; in 2013 the main hall was completely refurbished including much needed insulation; in 2019 a large extension was added to the rear of the main hall with an accessible toilet located on the ground floor.
+The building has significantly changed over time; in the 1970s a basement was added to provide a kitchen (now no longer used), toilets and store room; in 2013 the main hall was completely refurbished including much needed insulation; in 2019 a large extension was added to the rear of the main hall with an accessible toilet located on the ground floor in the hall.
 This new area has almost doubled the floor area and provided comfortable seating to enjoy the beautiful views over the valley.

-The hall is a registered charity run by a management committee made up of elected members and representative members.
+The hall is a registered charity (charity number: 508056) run by a management committee made up of elected members and representative members.
 The committee meets four times a year and holds an AGM in March which is open to all residents of the village.

 For hirers of the hall who would like to sell or provide alcohol, they may do so under our Premises Licence with the permission of the management committee and compliance with the hire conditions.